DigiBP/Team-Lemons/README.md

 ## Get Approval Decision (iSaaS)<br />
 As described in the previous step, each approval decision is recorded as a new row in a Google Sheet after clicking the corresponding HTML button.

+# Innovation
+To incorporate innovation into the workflow, the team trained an algorithm that predicts whether the request is likely to be approved or denied based on previous requests.

 # Outlook
+In the following an outlook about possible enhancements of the process will be given.

+The processes could be improved with certain automations.
+One of these automations could be an update of the credit status in the SAP system after the credit approval processes is finished.
+Therefore an interface between the approval workflow and the SAP system would need to be established.
+The interface could then give the information about the credit amount and person responsible to the SAP system, where the data could be updated and stored.